 This publication is a rarity.
 Working-class women who fight for social justice seldom get an opportunity to tell their own story in their own voices.
-Social, union and labour history is sometimes interpreted by those far removed from the day-to-day lives and experience of those directly involved.
-The contributions of working class women remains unacknowledged and invisible … Continue reading “Anne & Betty United by the Struggle”, with Ian Clayton.
+Social, trade union and labour history is sometimes interpreted by those far removed from the day-to-day lives and experience of those directly involved.
+The contributions of working class women remains unacknowledged … Continue reading “Anne & Betty United by the Struggle”, with Ian Clayton.
 Published by Route.

 Professor Elliott J. Gorn will tell the story of Emmett Till at the Firkin Crane Theatre on Saturday afternoon 3rd August at 3pm.
 Let the People See.
 14 year old Emmett Till from Chicago visited some of his family in Mississippi in August 1955.
 He allegedly whistled at a white woman, Carolyn Bryant who was … Continue reading The Story of Emmett Till: Let the People See

 Venue: Cathedral Visitors Centre Date & Time: Wednesday afternoon July 31st at 3pm.
 Séan Ó Tuathaigh is an activist and the author of Outlanders – Stories of the Displaced, his first book.
 He wants to use this book to highlight the plight of those often anonymous people who make the dangerous journey from their war … Continue reading Outlanders: Stories of the Displaced.